andresfgc/P2-ROE-Checker/README.md

 For ideal responsive design a media query for a max-width-screen of 900px was included and tested across diferent browsers and devices.

+## Bugs

+On Apple mobile devices the background stays in a relative similar position while the autozoom shows the rent, credit payment and equity spaces bigger.
+On Huawei mobile devices tha background resizes itself a bit when clicking inside the form or scrolling down/up.

 ## Validator Testing

 - HTML